 Admission is selective and based upon available facilities and resources in the community and within Galen.
 Applicants may apply for admission into the program for the Spring, Summer, Fall, or Winter quarter (ADN Program, and BSN Program, Prelicensure Option) or Spring, Summer, or Fall semester (BSN Program).
 Acceptance into the desired program will be made after a review of the applicant's file.
 Students may be accepted up to the third day of classes, subject to approval by the Program Administrator (or designee).
 The Program Administrator is identified as the academic administrator of record with the State Board of Nursing.
-These responsibilities are assumed by an academic administrator and may have the title of Program Director, Assistant Dean, Associate Dean, Dean, Regional Dean, or Executive Dean, or other.
+These responsibilities are assumed by an academic administrator and may have the title of Program Director, Assistant Dean, Associate Dean, Dean, Regional Dean or Executive Dean or other.
 An applicant, previously enrolled at Galen who did not graduate and who is not seeking program re-entry, needs Program Administrator (or designee) approval prior to acceptance into another program.
-Please refer to the Galen College Administration section or a listing of academic administrators.
+Please refer to the Galen College Administration section for a listing of academic administrators.

-ADN Program BSN Program Requirements ents PN Program Two-year Option LPN/LVN to ADN Bridge Option Prelicensure Option General Admission • Must be a high school graduate, possess a General Education Development (GED) diploma, or other recognized Requirements high school equivalency test.
-Must be able to communicate effectively in English.
-TESTING REQUIREMENTS e's official entrance examination.
-Applicants may be grant her qualifying examinations, including the ACT, SAT, HESI A evidence of a prev lously earned bach gher from an accredited institution.
-Admission test scores within the last five years. must nave been earned TEAC 52.0% 52.0% TEAS 32.0% 55.0% Galen PN/VN graduates are not required to take the 58.7% TEAS Examination.
-30.770 ACT 18 19 18 ACI 10 19 10 20 SAT 980 1030 980 1100 Multilevel PAX 78 95 90 101 Any individual wis required to wait a minimum of 30 days before being eligi ble to repeat.
-The TEAS examinat ion may not be tak ten more than three times within a 12-month period.
-Earned Degree Have an earned diploma in practical/vocational nursing GPA 2.5 or better on a 4.0 scale from a PN/VN program.
+ADN Program BSN Program Requirements Two-year Option LPN/LVN to ADN Bridge Option Prelicensure Option General Admission Requirements school equivalency t a, or other recognized high Must be able to com municate effectively in English. based upon equivale nt entrance test scores on TESTING REQUIREMENTS he College's official entrance examination.
+Applicants may be granted other qualifying examinations, including the ACT, SAT, HESI A2, and N er from an accredited institution.
+Admission test scores must have bee years.
+Aultilevel PAX, or evidence o TEAS 55.0% 52.0% Galen PN/VN graduates are not required to take the TEAS Examination.
+58.7% ACT 19 18 20 SAT 1030 980 1100 Multilevel PAX 95 90 101 Any individual w xamination is required to wait a minimum of 30 days before being eli ay not be taken more than three times within a 12-month period. gible to repeat.
+The TEAS Earned Degree An earned diploma in practical/vocational nursing.
+GPA 2.5 or better on a 4.0 scale from a PN/VN program.
 Galen PN/VN graduates with a GPA of 2.0 or greater qualifies for the Galen LPN/LVN to ADN Bridge Option.
-Licensure Must provide proof of current, active, unencumbered PN licensure, unless the applicant begins the ADN program, LPN/LVN to ADN Bridge Option within six months of completing Galen's PN program.
+Licensure Must provide proof of current, active, unencumbered PN licensure , unless the applicant begins the ADN program, LPN/LVN to ADN Bridge Option within six months of completing Galen's PN program.
 Students accepted into Galen's ADN program, LPN/LVN to ADN Bridge Option within six months of graduating from Galen's PN/VN program will be required to provide proof of current, active, unencumbered PN/VN license as a course registration requirement for PNS 202 LPN/LVN to RN Role Transition.
-1 , 1. t of the ADN Program (Two year and Advanced Stan 1 :

-Galen's prelicensure programs consist of the ADN Program (Two-year and Advanced Standing options), and the BSN Program, Prelicensure Option.
+\Galen's prelicensure programs consist of the ADN Program (Two-year and LPN/LVN to ADN Bridge options), and the BSN Program, Prelicensure Option.
 Applicants that have a previously earned baccalaureate degree and a cumulative GPA of 2.0 or better on a 4.0 scale are not required to submit a college admission score.